PARALLELPROJ -- An open-source framework for fast calculation of projections in tomography: Materials and Methods

 \subsection{Availability of source code and precompiled libraries}

-\texttt{parallelproj} is an open source project and the source code is available at \url{https://github.com/gschramm/parallelproj} under MIT license.
-Next to the sources, we also offer precompiled libraries for all major operating systems (Linux, Windows, and macOS) and various recent \texttt{CUDA} versions using the \href{https://github.com/conda-forge/parallelproj-feedstock}{\texttt{conda-forge}} package manager.\footnote{The \texttt{CUDA} version of the \texttt{parallelproj} library is not available for macOS.} In addition to the precompiled libraries, the \texttt{parallelproj} package also includes the source file of the \texttt{CUDA} projection kernels such that they can be directly executed on GPU arrays using frameworks that allow for just-in-time compilation of \texttt{CUDA} kernels such as, e.g. \texttt{cupy} \cite{cupy_2017}.
+\texttt{parallelproj} is an open source project and its source code is available at \url{https://github.com/gschramm/parallelproj} under an MIT license.
+In addition to the sources, we also offer precompiled libraries (\texttt{libparallelproj\_c} and \texttt{libparallelproj\_cuda}) for all major operating systems (Linux, Windows, and macOS) and various recent \texttt{CUDA} versions using the \href{https://github.com/conda-forge/parallelproj-feedstock}{\texttt{conda-forge}} package manager\footnote{The \texttt{CUDA} version of the \texttt{parallelproj} library is not available for macOS.}.
+Depending on the presence or absence of supported CUDA devices and drivers, \texttt{conda-forge} automatically installs the matching library type.
+In addition to the precompiled libraries, the \texttt{parallelproj} package also includes the source file of the \texttt{CUDA} projection kernels such that they can be directly executed on GPU arrays using frameworks that allow for just-in-time compilation of \texttt{CUDA} kernels such as, e.g. \texttt{cupy} \cite{cupy_2017}.
+Moreover, \texttt{parallelproj} also includes a minimal python interface to all projection functions that is compatible with the Python array API standard, enabling efficient projections and back projections of various compatible array classes (e.g. \texttt{numpy}, \texttt{cupy}, \texttt{pytorch} tensors).